 Graduating seniors are expected to clear their lockers of all items by the end of the academic school year to make room for new students.

 Oversize instrument storage

 If a student requires extra storage room due to the size of their instrument, they may contact the music office to gain access to the back storeroom or the instrument storage lockers in the Rehearsal Hall.
-The student must be enrolled in private instruction or an ensemble to obtain permission to use the room.
-Lockers must be emptied at the end of the academic year, or when the student is no longer enrolled in Private Instruction or an Ensemble.
+The student must be enrolled in applied music instruction or an ensemble to obtain permission to use the room.
+Lockers must be emptied at the end of the academic year, or when the student is no longer enrolled in Applied Music Instruction or an Ensemble.
 Locks will be cut from lockers that have not been properly reserved.
 It is imperative that you observe the schedule of classes that is posted outside the Rehearsal Hall, and plan to access your locker during free time.
 UNDER NO CIRCUMSTANCES ARE YOU PERMITTED TO INTERRUPT A CLASS IN PROGRESS TO RETRIEVE ITEMS FROM YOUR LOCKER.
 NO EXCEPTIONS.